 Whether you are renting, buying or leasing business premises, make sure you budget for all the related costs.
 Business rates can be a substantial cost, so make sure you apply for small business rate relief (in Scotland, the small business bonus scheme) if you qualify.
 For premises in England, 100% relief applies where the rateable value is less than £12,000.
-Additionally, there is a 75% discount on business rates for retail, hospitality and leisure businesses in England for 2024/25, subject to a cash cap of £110,000 per business.
+Additionally, there is a 75% discount on business rates for retail, hospitality and leisure businesses in England for 2024/25, (reduced to 40% relief for 2025/26), subject to a cash cap of £110,000 per business.
 For Welsh retail, hospitality and leisure businesses, the discount is 40%.
 There is no equivalent relief for Scottish or Northern Irish business property (although 100% relief has been introduced for hospitality businesses situated on the Scottish islands).